 - What does it offer: Skrill has a similar structure to PayPal, allowing account holders to create a "digital wallet" to send and receive money and make payments using just their email and password

 - Fees: There are no transaction fees for paying a merchant directly, receiving money, or sending money to an international bank account with Skrill Money Transfer.
 It is also free to set up an account.
-There is a 1% fee to deposit funds and a flat-fee of £4.76 to withdraw funds back to your bank account.
-Skrill also charges 1.45% to transfer money to another Skrill account, although receiving the money is free.
+There is a 1% fee to deposit funds and a flat-fee of £4.59 to withdraw funds back to your bank account.
+Skrill also charges 1.45% or 2.99% to transfer money to another Skrill account depending on which level account you have, although receiving the money is free.

 - Pros: You can send and receive money instantly.
 It is also increasingly used by merchants, including many gaming sites, as well as positioning itself as an easy way to buy cryptocurrency, such as Bitcoin.